markround/nkp-cluster-cleaner/README.md

 Historical data is stored with a configurable retention period.
 The default is to store data for 90 days, but you can change this by passing the `--keep-days` argument to the `collect-analytics` command.

 ### Redis
 This tool makes use of a Redis datastore for analytics data, and for tracking [notifications](./docs/notifications.md).
 If you deploy from the Helm chart or NKP application, this is automatically deployed and configured for you.
-If you want to make use of an alternative Redis/Valkey service, you can provide connection details when running various commands:
+If you want to make use of an alternative Redis/Valkey service or are not using the Helm chart, you can provide connection details when running various commands:

 | Argument | Type | Description |
 |----------|------|-------------|